StampDutyBack logoStampDutyBack

 Is a Stamp Duty Refund Worth Claiming?

 The honest breakdown that no claims firm will give you.
-We go through the real numbers by property price and tell you when to claim, when to DIY, and when to walk away.
+We go through the real numbers by property price and tell you what your refund is likely worth, how to claim it, and when to use a specialist versus DIY.

 The quick reference table